osohq/oso/docs/understand/overview.rst

 .. todo::
     Keep going!
 Come up with the conclusion here for why the policy is great.
+    Concrete example - search algorithm, what its doing.
+Make policy flatter (oso handles the searching, recursion etc.). + more concise (you get the combinations).

 - This is declarative - why is that better?
 - We don't need to worry about the search algorithm - why is this better?